aarenstade/life-repository/readme.md

 This is a system for building a centralized and searchable archive of all the documents in my life.
 For all the images, videos, notebooks, sketchbooks, all the way to tax documents, and more.

-Overall, there are a few sub-goals:
-1. Digitize my physical documents, notebooks, drawings, etc.
-2. Quickly annotate and tag files with a mobile app.
-3. Upload and store all files w/ metadata in a central location (NAS server).
+I basically want to:
+- Start the process of building a centralized "life archive"
+- Do data experiments, LLM experiments, and build a search engine.

+Here's what I'm trying to build:
+1. App to easily capture and annotate all my physical documents (notebooks, sketchbooks, etc).
+2. App functionality for annotating existing files remotely (eg. files on a NAS server).
-4. Use different methods to search across all my files.
+3. Build and experiment with different methods to search across all my files.
     - Basic SQL filter queries.
     - Fuzzy searching tags.
     - Similarity search on natural language queries.
     - Chat using an LLM chat agent
-5. Experimenting with various data science methods.
+4. Various data science experiments.
     - Clustering and grouping.
     - Quantifying interesting things.

-I basically want a NAS storage system for all my data, with integrated AI, that I can experiment with.
+    - Constructing a semantic graph.

 ## Outline of the System